Blue Team Cybersecurity

 Blue Team cybersecurity professionals don’t just stop attackers as they appear, they also work towards long term incident detection & response (IDR) with plans to preserve evidence and minimize downtime.
 These plans include, but are not limited to:

 Blue Team’s must gather computer forensics to identify threats, and use the best mitigation approaches available to halt an attack.
 It’s not a best practice to wait mid-incident to become familiar with processes for forensics.

 A strong Blue Team regularly practices defending their network using planned procedures against external Red Teams.
 Producing simulated real-life intrusion scenarios with the Red Team yields mature IDR processes and disaster recovery (DR) plans.
 The intrusion simulations help familiarizing the Blue Team with best practices for recovery time objective (RTO) and recovery point objective (RPO).
 RTO defines how long an organization’s network can be shut down due to an attack before substantial cost occurs.
 RPO can exemplify how much of the original data should be backed up, or at what point the organization should stop their query for backed up data.

 Blue Teams should have access to multiple software security solutions.
-It is for this reason that Threatcare’s Violet Platform is crucial for security practitioners to use to quickly test the effectiveness of their products, and current level of protection.
+It is for this reason that the Threatcare Suite is crucial for security practitioners to use to quickly test the effectiveness of their products, and current level of protection.